Lushington family archive

 From the late 1850s Vernon and his brother Godfrey became increasingly involved with Beesly, Harrison, Crompton, J N Bridges and Congreve in helping the Labour Movement.
 Sidney and Beatrice Webb wrote of 'the talented young barristers and literary men, who, from this time forward became the trusted legal experts and political advisors of the leaders of the Trade Union Movement'.
 Vernon and Godfrey took up the cause of Lancashire Cotton Operatives who were starving as a result of the sudden stoppage of American cotton during the Civil War.
 Vernon corresponded about this cause with the novelist Elizabeth Gaskell to whom he was known as 'Cousin V'.
 Vernon was also a close friend of the social reformer Charles Booth and their two families were often together.

-Vernon became a distinguished lawyer, a QC from 1868, Deputy Judge Advocate General, 1860-1869, Secretary to the Admiralty, 1869-1877, and a County Court judge in Surrey from 1877.
+Vernon became a distinguished lawyer, a Queen's Counsel from 1868, Deputy Judge Advocate General, 1860 to 1869, Secretary to the Admiralty, 1869 to 1877, and a County Court judge in Surrey from 1877.
 He married Jane Mowatt, daughter of Francis Mowatt, who was Liberal MP for Penryn and afterwards for Cambridge (and a friend of Richard Cobden and John Bright), on 20 February 1865 at Holy Trinity, Brompton.
 Jane was born on 24 September 1834 in Australia, died in London on 23 January 1884 and was buried in Pyrford churchyard, Surrey, on 26 January 1884.
 Vernon died on 24 January 1912.

 Vernon and Jane Lushington's marriage and children

-Susan Lushington (1870-1953), the youngest daughter, never married.
+Susan Lushington, the youngest daughter, never married.
 After her father's death she moved to Kingsley just over the Surrey border in Hampshire.
 There she established herself as a rather eccentric, somewhat formidable, but much loved personality.
-She lived an extremely active and varied life, taking part in musical pursuits of all types and was awarded the MBE in 1943.
+She lived an extremely active and varied life, taking part in musical pursuits of all types and was awarded the Member of the Order of the British Empire (MBE) in 1943.
 Many of her musical friends including Ralph Vaughan Williams participated in these musical events.
 Among her circle of friends in her early years was the explorer and diplomat Gertrude Bell.

 The Archive